Umar Bin Khattab (RA) - The Greatest Muslim Ruler

 Umar (RA) As Caliph

 The first Caliph, Abu Bakr (RA), died in 634 AD, and he appointed Umar (RA) the next Caliph before his death.
 Few people argued on this decision due to the strictness of Umar (RA), but Abu Bakr (RA) replied that the burden of the caliphate would make him soft.
-The decision later proved correct because Umar (RA) not only completed the conquests of Persia and Levent (Sham), but his internal reforms in administration and social justice strengthen the state.
+The decision later proved correct because Umar (RA) not only completed the conquests of Persia and Levent (Sham), but his internal reforms in administration and social justice strengthened the state.
 Due to these measures, it became one of the earliest welfare states in history.

 In 638 AD, Muslim armies captured the whole of the Levant from the Byzantines.
 It includes modern-day Jordan, Lebanon, Syria, Palestine/Israel, and Eastern Anatolia.